 Although the CARD algorithm has found useful user profiles in prior publications, there are several assumptions made during the implementation of the algorithm that are questionable [1].
 For example, when the relational data is being formed, URL paths of HTML documents are compared.
-When forming similarity data the authors assume that similar web pages will be in similar folders.
-Ideally this might be the case, but generally the World Wide Web can be quite disorganized and pages that are in the same folder might not have the same purpose.
 We propose comparing web pages with an algorithm that will scan the title of the page, and then scan for keywords.
 The keywords of the two documents will then be compared and a similarity in the range of [0, 1] will be found.
 A comparison will then be implemented to find whether the new clusters that result from the modified data are more valid.

 In addition, the original algorithm takes a large amount of time to run.
 From our initial experiments with 1800 web sessions, the algorithm took approximately 6 hours to run.
-This of course could be done offline, but if actually used, it would take an entire night to formulate user profiles.
-If the number of web sessions grow, then the time to execute will grow exponentially and quickly become very unreasonable.
-Therefore we will analyze methods to decrease the execution time of the algorithm when run serially, and also implement the algorithm in a parallel computing environment.
+We will analyze methods to decrease the execution time of the algorithm when run serially, and also implement the algorithm in a parallel computing environment.
 The algorithm easily lends itself to parallel computation since it is primarily based on matrix mathematics.